 “We are thrilled to be one of a growing number of digital medicine companies to receive FDA clearance to use innovative tools and methods, such as Vera, to deliver care in a more engaging and efficient way,” said Spencer Hutchins, CEO and co-founder of Reflexion Health.
 “We look forward to continuing to demonstrate Vera’s positive impact on patients, doctors, and therapists.”

-Reflexion is currently partnering with the Cleveland Clinic and the Brooks Rehabilitation Center in Jacksonville, Florida to deliver Vera to patients recovering from joint replacement surgery.
+Reflexion is currently partnering with the Brooks Rehabilitation Center in Jacksonville, Florida, along with a major academic medical center, to deliver Vera to patients recovering from joint replacement surgery.
 Reflexion has also received a $1 million grant from the Centers for Disease Control to use Vera in fall prevention for seniors.
 As part of this grant the technology is currently employed in two senior populations in San Diego, California and Fearrington, North Carolina.